-The Group is a total one-stop shop Electronics Manufacturing Services (EMS) provider.
-It has been the EMS solutions provider to some of the world's biggest Original Equipment Manufacturers (OEM) for over 35 years.
+The Company and its subsidiary (the "Group") is a total one-stop shop electronics manufacturing services ("EMS") provider.
+It has been the EMS solutions provider to some of the world's biggest original equipment manufacturers for over 35 years.

-There are basically two general categories of electronics manufacturers or assemblers in the region, the Original Equipment Manufacturer (OEM) and the Contract Electronics Manufacturer (CEM).
-OEMs are companies who are leaders in PC, Computer Peripherals, Telecommunications, Consumer Electronics and Automotive Equipment.
+There are basically two general categories of electronics manufacturers or assemblers in the region, the original equipment manufacturers ("OEM") and the contract electronics manufacturers ("CEM").
+OEMs are companies who are leaders in the manufacturing of personal computers, computer peripherals, telecommunications, consumer electronics and automotive equipment.

 On the other hand, CEMs are firms involved in the production of electronic items similar to those produced by OEMs.
-These firms are basically independent, third party manufacturers or assemblers which do not have any corporate affiliations with their respective customers.
+These firms are basically independent third-party manufacturers or assemblers which do not have any corporate affiliations with their respective customers.
 CEMs therefore undertake subcontracting work only, and generally provide labor and manufacturing overhead as their basic inputs in the assembly of electronic products.

-The Group is essentially a CEM.
-Most of the Group's "end" products, therefore, are components and sub-assembly which are eventually used as inputs for the finished products of its customers.
-The Group can accommodate most types of electronic manufacturing and assembly projects.
+The Group is classified as a CEM.
+Most of its end-products, therefore, are components and subassemblies which are eventually used as input for the finished products of its customers.
+The Group accommodates most types of electronic manufacturing and assembly projects.
 Customers provide the specifications and blueprint or prototype of a component or product that they want to be manufactured or assembled and the Group delivers the finished item.

-The Group provides "On Consignment" or "Turnkey" manufacturing arrangements to its clients.
-Under an "On Consignment" arrangement, the Group furnishes labor and manufacturing overhead inputs, while the product design and raw or input materials are provided by the customer.
-Under the "Turnkey" arrangement, the Group provides all production inputs for its clients.
+The Group provides "on-consignment" or "turnkey" manufacturing arrangements to its clients.
+Under an on-consignment arrangement, the Group furnishes labor and manufacturing overhead input, while the product design and raw or input materials are provided by the customer.
+Under the turnkey arrangement, the Company provides all production input for its clients.
 The product design, however, is still provided and owned by the client.

-In 2002, one of the Group's subsidiaries had successfully offered design services to its customer and also added an Original Design Manufacturer (ODM) component to its business line.
+In 2002, the Group successfully offered design services to its customer and added an original design manufacturer ("ODM") component to its business line.